 Are you or a friend concerned about Disordered Eating?
-Speak with your health care provider - or call a Health Educator at 858-534-2419.
+Speak with your health care provider, registered dietitian or health educator.

-At Student Health Services, we have a social worker, psychiatrist, nutritionist and several primary care providers with experience assisting students who have disordered eating.
+In the Student Health and Well-Being Cluster, we have a social worker, psychiatrist, nutritionist and several primary care providers with experience assisting students who have disordered eating.
 We work closely with Counseling and Psychological Services (CAPS), which has several psychologists who are very knowledgeable about eating disorders.